grimme-lab/xtb_docs/source/crestcmd.rst

     * -  ``--clight [REAL]``
       - Set up a constraint on all X-H bonds (as detected in the input coordinates), where ``[REAL]`` optionally can be used to set the force constant (default value 0.02 Eh)
     * -  ``--fc <REAL``
-      - Specifiy a force constant for the applied constaints (default value 0.02 Eh).
+      - Specify a force constant for the applied constraints (default value 0.02 Eh).
 Note: Only one force constant is applied for all constraints!

+.. _othertools:

 Other tools
 -----------